smithfabian/P2-Project/README.md

-# P2 Project: Cyber and Computer Technology
+# P2 Project

-Welcome to the P2 Project, a second-semester student endeavor focused on Cyber and Computer Technology at Aalborg University (AAU).
+Welcome to the P2 Project, a second-semester student project at Cyber and Computer Technology at Aalborg University (AAU).

 ## Table of Contents